Discover 5G benefits through our business and industrial use cases

-What other applications or use cases have particularly interested you?
+What other applications or 5G business use cases have particularly interested you?

 I think there are a broad range of applications that could be grouped together under the heading ‘automation’.
 They include processes that could be automated either to provide business efficiencies, safeguarding or both.

 We’ve recently completed a PoC with NWG (Northumbrian Water Group), deploying drones to fly across reservoirs, looking for bubble patterns that indicate a ruptured or damaged compressed air line.
 Formerly, the only way to locate and diagnose these faults was from a boat.
 By swapping boats for drones , the whole reservoir could be scanned in around fifteen minutes, considerably more efficient, cost-effective and safer than deploying engineers in boats.